 In 1983, the Walker Art Center in Minneapolis, Minnesota, along with Media Study/Buffalo, created a touring retrospective of avant-garde films, primarily feature-length ones and a few shorts, which they called “The American New Wave 1958-1967.”

-In the Spring of 1964, Los Angeles theater manager Michael A. Getz was arrested and placed on trial for screening Kenneth Anger‘s Scorpio Rising.
-Below are several articles the Underground Film Journal has found that follow the progression of the case.
-From the Los Angeles Times, March 3, 1964: Festival Entry Scheduled for Cinema’s Screen […]
+In the Spring of 1964, Los Angeles theater manager Michael A. Getz was arrested and placed on trial for screening Kenneth Anger’s Scorpio Rising.
+Here are several articles the Underground Film Journal has found that follow the progression of the case.

 Underground film actor and poet Taylor Mead has passed away at the age of 88 after suffering a debilitating stroke.
 He starred in The Flower Thief and Tarzan and Jane Regained..
 Sort of.

 Underground filmmaker Adolfas Mekas has passed away at the age of 85.
 He is most well known for the screwball comedy Hallelujah the Hills.

 Watch a madcap 6-minute excerpt from the 1963 underground film classic Hallelujah the Hills directed by Adolfas Mekas.
 It’s pretty funny.